daquexian/dnntools/README.md

 Not all layers and properties are supported.
 But I will work on it.
 What's more I'm working on [onnx](https://github.com/onnx/onnx/) support.

 Any PRs are welcome :)

+## Have a problem?

+Some users met segment fault when converting models.
+One of the possible reasons is incompatible protobuf version.
+Please refer to [this issue](https://github.com/daquexian/dnntools/issues/5).